Compilation Flow

 Firstly, the LLVM lowering pass maintains a stack of enclosing

-, we need to know whether we really need to branch to somefinally
+try-except-finallyblocks, since if we reach areturn,breakorcontinue, we need to know whether we really need to branch to somefinallyblock. -

 Next, it constructs a state machine for each series of nested

-, we need to actually execute that return statement at the end of the block; or perhaps we got there by catching an exception that needs to be delegated to a parenttry
+try-except-finallyblocks, since once we do reach thefinally, we need to know how we got there in order to determine what action needs to be taken next.
+For instance, if we got there via areturn, we need to actually execute that return statement at the end of the block; or perhaps we got there by catching an exception that needs to be delegated to a parenttry-except-finally.

 The aforementioned state machine has the following states: